niplav/site/notes.md

 There is some upshot: We have some increased *technical* capacity and knowledge, e.g. on how to manufacture mRNA vaccines, but there's very large swaths of people who have learned the opposite lesson that pandemics aren't real & vaccines don't work, or that the whole thing was orchestrated and governments shouldn't be trusted[^trust].

 [^trust]: I do agree that governments covered themselves in shame.

-> Pandemics can happen.
-They can kill you.
-You should know better, here's a reminder.

 Our reaction: Throw trillions at the problems while it is present and pressing, make large plans and promises, and then quietly forget about